drarnau/HHandUI/Algorithm.markdown

 <!-- ### To-do/keep in mind
 - Codes are for computers to execute and for humans to read.
 - The code for couples should:
-  - Have separate utility for the male and the female within the same maximisation problem -->
+  - Have separate utility for the male and the female within the same maximization problem -->

 ### Functions
 ##### Need to be created
 - Instantaneous utility
-  - Inputs: consumption (real), employed [0,1], search [0,1]
+  - Inputs: parameters, consumption (real), employed [0,1], search [0,1], search cost (element of a vector/array)
   - Output: utility
   - Given log utility for consumption, if consumption is negative, the function should return a very negative number instead of evaluating
 - UI Benefits
-  - Input: productivity shock
+  - Input: productivity shock, average productivity (equilibrium object), wage (equilibrium object)
   - Output: UI benefit

 ##### Already out there